sujoyrc/hindustani_raga_dataset_processing/README.md

 |**Total Numberof columns**|**47**||

 **Note:** Position coordinates are z-score normalized over the entire recording.
 There is no normalization done for velocity and acceleration columns.

+## Use in previous work

+The initial version of this dataset has been used in

+1. M. Clayton, P. Rao, N. Shikarpur, S. Roychowdhury, and J. Li, “Raga classification from vocal performances using multimodal analysis,” in Proceedings of the 23rd International Society for Music Information Retrieval Conference,ISMIR, Bengaluru, India, pp. 283-290., 2022.

+The full version of this dataset has been used in

+1. S. M. Nadkarni, S. Roychowdhury, P. Rao, and M. Clayton, “Exploring the correspondence of melodic contour with gesture in raga alap singing,” in Pro- ceedings of the 24th International Society for Music Information Retrieval Conference, ISMIR, Milan, Italy 2023

 ## Replicating the processing of this repository